Gold Bullion Meaning

-From beautiful intricate designs, to high purity levels made with 24k gold (which is .999 fine) or 22k gold (which is .916 fine).
-The price many eastern nations pay for their high purity gold jewerly is not much more than 10% over the gold spot price.
-This includes all design, fabrication, inventory, marketing, and presentation costs associated.
+From beautiful intricate designs in gold jewelry.
+To high purity levels made with 24k gold (which is .999 fine) or 22k gold (which is .916 fine).
+The price many eastern nations pay for their high purity gold jewelry is not much more than 10% over the gold spot price.
+This price includes all design, fabrication, inventory, marketing, and presentation costs associated.

-This is certainly not the case in the west in terms of gold jewerly buying.
-Western gold jewerly is often less pure (18k or 75%, 14k or 58.3%) and exorbitantly more expensive than in the east.
+This price is certainly not the case in the west in terms of gold jewelry buying.
+Western gold jewelry is often less pure (18k or 75%, 14k or 58.3%) and exorbitantly more expensive than in the east.

 It is only in the west where the masses often accept paying hundreds of percentage points over the gold melt value.
-In other words often 58.3% pure 14k gold jewelry often is sold many multiples (e.g. 300% or mored) above its melt value.
+In other words usually, 58.3% pure 14k gold jewelry is sold many multiples (e.g., 300% or more) above its melt value.

 What is physical Gold Bullion?

-Yet in our highly financialized world there are many more synthetic financial derivative price bets in existence, than there are real physical ounces of gold bullion above ground.
+In our highly financialized world, there are many more synthetic financial derivative price bets in existence than there are real physical ounces of gold bullion above ground.

-Physical gold bullion is highly liquid meaning it is easy to sell quickly in virtually in country in the world.
-Yet physical gold bullion thinly traded meaning there is not a lot of available physical gold bullion to purchase at current prices as most investors will not sell gold bullion allocations unless much higher prices come about.
+Physical gold bullion is highly liquid meaning it is easy to sell quickly in virtually in the country in the world.
+Physical gold bullion thinly traded definition there is not a lot of available physical gold bullion to purchase at current prices as most investors will not sell gold bullion allocations unless much higher prices come about.

-Derivatives are often used to trade gold spot price action.
-These derivative proxies for gold include futures contracts on fractionally reserved commodities exchanges, or in ETFs like GLD or IAU, or within other paper gold machinations which far out-trade the less than likely 3 billion ounces of gold bullion above ground in existence today (and even the more than likely 3 billion ounces of gold mixed within above ground gold jewelry today).
+Derivatives get often used for trading gold spot price action.
+These derivative proxies for gold include futures contracts on fractionally reserved commodities exchanges, or in ETFs like GLD or IAU, or within other paper gold machinations which far out-trade the less than likely 3 billion ounces of gold bullion above ground in existence today (and even the more than reasonable 3 billion ounces of gold mixed within above-ground gold jewelry today).